 Your easel should be set up to about 20degrees to the vertical line.

-Painting on an easel is not only a good for improving the quality of your art, but having an easel at home, means you have a new place to store or display you latest artwork.
+Painting on an easel, whether it’s a table easel or a frame easel, is not only a good for improving the quality of your art, but having an easel at home, means you have a new place to store or display you latest artwork.